Eileen Strempel

-Eileen Strempel is an operatic soprano, author, higher education policy expert, and academic from Syracuse, New York, who is currently inaugural dean of the UCLA Herb Alpert School of Music.
+Eileen Strempel (born July 13, 1967) is an operatic soprano, author, higher education policy expert, and academic from Syracuse, New York, who was the inaugural dean of the Herb Alpert School of Music at University of California, Los Angeles.
 Strempel’s scholarly work advocates for college transfer students—and both access to and support for higher education—and the works of historically underrepresented composers.

 Background and education

-A trained vocalist, Strempel received her bachelor’s degree in music from the Eastman School of Music and her master’s degree and doctorate in music from Indiana University, where she completed a dissertation entitled “The Gendered Salon in Late Nineteenth-century Paris: The Works of Marie Grandval.”
+A trained vocalist, Strempel received her bachelor’s degree in music from the Eastman School of Music and her master’s degree and doctorate in music from Indiana University School of Music, where she completed a dissertation entitled “The Gendered Salon in Late Nineteenth-century Paris: The Works of Marie Grandval.”

 Career

+Strempel was appointed inaugural dean of the UCLA Herb Alpert School of Music in 2019.
+In 2021, she was named among “The Top Ten Deans in U.S. Colleges and Universities.”
+A cross-institutional leader at UCLA, she served as Chair of the Chancellor’s Council for the Arts (currently engaged in 2028 Olympics planning, as UCLA is the site of the Athlete’s Village) and co-Chair of the Professional Deans Council.